 When you create some clarity surrounding your emotional states, you nurture the skill of paying more attention within.
 It’s like taking an emotional intelligence test and seeing what score you’re at.

-This will take you out of your default emotional states and make you realize how much power you actually hold within in creating the life you’d like to live.
+This will take you out of your default emotional states and make you realize how much power you actually hold within to create the life you’d like to live.

 Mindvalley’s Tapping Into Emotional Mastery Quest focuses on the fact that one of the basic principles of tapping is listening to your emotions.